Jump to accessibility statement Skip to content

 5. There's excellent career progression

-Although every school will differ slightly, one of the many great reasons to become a teacher is that primary school communities offer plenty of opportunities for you to develop professionally.
+Although every school will differ slightly, one of the many great reasons to become a primary teacher is that the school communities offer plenty of opportunities for you to develop professionally.
 Teaching offers a clear career path, so whether you see yourself advancing to roles such as head of year or even headteacher, you’ll have the chance to improve your leadership skills.
 No matter what your ambitions may be, teaching allows you to progress as high as you’d like to.

 6. Discover international opportunities